deadlyvipers/dojo_rules/introduction.md

 My name is Sai Teja.
+My fav path on codeschool is javascript.